antaripJKashyap/Digital-Strategy-Assistant/docs/deploymentGuide.md

     --secret-string '{\"DB_Username\":\"<YOUR-DB-USERNAME>\"}'\
     --profile <your-profile-name>

-Note: If you using MacOS, use the following command instead: aws secretsmanager create-secret \
+Note: If you using an Apple Computer, use the following command instead: aws secretsmanager create-secret \
     --name DSASecrets \
     --secret-string "{\"DB_Username\":\"<YOUR-DB-USERNAME>\"}"\